-I have heard about CVAs - What are they and how do they work?
+I have heard about CVAs – what are they and how do they work?

 If you want to save your business from going under then we can help.
 However, you must not underestimate how much discipline you will need to do this.
-A Company voluntary Arrangement or CVA allows the directors to stay in control and payoff creditors over time.
+A Company Voluntary Arrangement or CVA allows the directors to stay in control and pay off creditors over time.
 The CVA protects the company against unsecured creditors from taking action against the company.
 Secured creditors, most usually the bank, will need to be convinced that the business will succeed and their position is not compromised.
 This is where we come in.
 We have an excellent record ensuring that the banks stay on board.
-In addition we can persuade HMRC, who are an unsecured creditor, that the business is viable and that they should support the company’s restructuring plan.
+In addition we can persuade HMRC, who are a preferential creditor, that the business is viable and that they should support the company’s restructuring plan.

 In order for a company voluntary arrangement to work the directors need to be absolutely focused on saving the business.
 This means that they will need to have a daily cashflow model, costs will need to be cut dramatically, and very importantly the directors must have a realistic view of potential future sales.
 Part of a preparation of a CVA is to put together financial forecasts for the business.
 Our finance team can help in putting this together.
-So what are the benefits?
-Summary below;

-Print out our flowchart on CVAs here
+Read our full guide on CVAs here

 If you have read the case studies and the CVA worries page then please call us on 08009700539